wethod/learning-center-source/content/finance/index.md

 **You can create invoices only for projects you have already provided with job order and budget**
 {{< /note >}}

-## Clients (Updated!)
+## Clients

 In this section you can view your contact list filtered by people or companies.

-Which project have you done with a client?
-How many contacts do I have inside a company contact?
+* _Which project I've done with this client?_
+* _How many contacts do I have inside a company contact?_

 {{< img-center src="/uploads/2018/08/08/lista_anagrafica.png" >}}

-Tags: are used to define a contact in order to make better researches.
+_Tags_ are used to define a contact in order to make better researches.

 To add a Person (client):